NavyaG-lab/Tech-writer/on-call/data-infra/tools/on-call-engineer-tool.md

 ### Aborting a dataset ###

 The command `dataset-abort` can be used to abort a dataset given a transaction ID and the dataset name, thus preventing the re-computation of this dataset for the duration of this transaction.
-The suceesors of this dataset will be automatically skipped by itaipu and have them aborted in metapod as well.
+The successors of this dataset will be automatically skipped by itaipu and have them aborted in metapod as well.

 Example:
 ```